citp/privacy-policy-historical/t/to/top/topcashback.co.uk.md

-> *The following text is extracted and transformed from the topcashback.co.uk privacy policy that was archived on 2006-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615063603id_/http%3A//topcashback.co.uk/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the topcashback.co.uk privacy policy that was archived on 2006-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061231155709id_/http%3A//www.topcashback.co.uk/privacy.aspx) for the most accurate reproduction.*

 # TopCashBack Privacy Policy

   |

 We hold only a minimal amount of information on each registered client.
 In order to register, we only require an email address (and a password).
-Prior to sending any payments, we will also require a name and address.
+Prior to sending any payments, we will also require a name and address. your nickname will be used in referral links, and that if you were referred by somebody they can see your earnings up to the referral threshold - to make this anonymous you can set it in the account details page.

 We only hold information in order to allow users to log into and run their accounts.
 We will also keep accounts updated with commission levels.
 Registered users may update their account details online by following the relevant links from within their account page.

+Member nicknames & basic related statistics may occassionally be exposed.
+A members balance where the member was referred to TopCashBack and is under the referral threshold amount (currently £5) may be visible to the referring member.
+If you were referred to TopCashBack, this fact will be made clear in your account details page,  from which you may opt out of them being able to see your account balance.
+Where selected (default), account balances are only displayed until you reach the referral threshold (currently £5).
+Once this is reached your account balance will no longer be visible.

   * We may monitor traffic patterns in order to improve our services, to help monitor purchases and commissions and keep accounts up to date.
   * We do not send Junk Email or Spam.
 We may send emails with site updates or offers, but users will be able to specify the type of emails received.
   * We do not pass users details on to third parties, unless specifically requested to do so by the users.

 Users may request to see any information that we hold on them.
 This may include purchase information, account totals, contact details and other information.
 Users may request this information by using our ‘Contact Us’ form.
 There may be a small administration fee for using this service, which will be no more than £10.